mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/faq/index.md

 enterprise: false
 ---

-We have collected some questions we often encounter concerning the usage of DC/OS.
+We have collected some questions we often encounter concerning the usage of DC/OS&trade;.
 Do you have a new question you would like answered, or do you have the answer to a question?
 Use the `Contribute` button at the top of this page to suggest it, or check out how you can [contribute](https://dcos.io/contribute/) the answer to it.

 ## Why is my Marathon app stuck in Waiting?

-This most commonly occurs when an application being launched has higher system requirements than any of the available offers coming to Marathon via Mesos.
+This most commonly occurs when an application being launched has higher system requirements than any of the available offers coming to Marathon&trade; from Apache&reg; Mesos&reg;.
 The deployment will eventually fail; check system requirements and increase the resources to the application if you want the deployment to succeed.

 ## Why is my Marathon app launching on a private agent instead of a public agent?